 Can you get a Mortgage Tax Credit with this program?

 Yes!
-If you have not owned a residence as your primary residence in the past 3 years, you will possibly qualify for the Mortgagee Tax Credit.
+If you have not owned a residence as your primary residence in the past 3 years, you will possibly qualify for the Mortgage Tax Credit.
 The spirit of the program is to make possible to bring home as much as $166 more each month, to off set the cost of home ownership.
 This is in addition to the tax deductions that you receive as a home owner.

-The Mortgage Tax Credits for first time home buyer do have income limits that vary based upon the county you buy a house in, and the statewide maximum sales price in 2016 is $245,000.
+The Mortgage Tax Credits for first time home buyers do have income limits that vary based upon the county you buy a house in, and the statewide maximum sales price in 2016 is $245,000.
 As long as you live in the house, the mortgage tax credit is available to you.
 On a Conventional loan, it is not going to affect your purchase power, but it’s a great perk to have.

 NOT ALL MORTGAGE COMPANIES IN NC OFFER THIS PROGRAM – shameless plug, that’s why you should call us 919 649 5058